Miembros de junta directiva

 Head of School

-Josh received his undergraduate degree from Creighton University in Omaha, Nebraska, his Juris Doctorate and Master’s of Business Administration from the University of Denver, and his Master of Arts in Educational Administration from Eastern New Mexico University.
+Mr. Ripp earned his undergraduate degree from Creighton University in Omaha, Nebraska, his Juris Doctor (J.D.) and Master of Business Administration (MBA) from the University of Denver, and his Master of Arts in Educational Administration from Eastern New Mexico University.

 Dr. Roberto Portillo